allyelvis/ai-powered-chatbot-for-customer-service-/README.md

-Below are the README.md and package.json files for your project:

----

-README.md

 # AI-Powered Chatbot for Customer Service

 This project is an AI-powered chatbot designed to assist with customer service tasks.
 It uses OpenAI's GPT model to provide natural and context-aware responses.